-This is an interdisciplinary seminar on the life-long development of individuals with exceptionalities.
-Topics include controversial social and educational issues (e.g., inclusion vs. segregation), legal, family, and economic issues, disability across the lifespan, communication disorders, hearing and visual impairment, autism, and acquired brain injury.
+This course is an interdisciplinary seminar on the life-long development of individuals with exceptionalities.
+Topics include controversial social and educational issues (e.g., inclusion vs. segregation), legal, family and economic issues, disability across the lifespan, communication disorders, hearing and visual impairment, autism, and acquired brain injury.
 Special emphasis will be placed on the social and historical factors that play a determining role as to whether impairment leads to the psychological experience of disability.

 Exclusions: UTM: PSY345H5, 442Y5

-PSY306Y0 – Course Outline
+PSY306Y0 – 2020 Course Syllabus

 Field Trips: Students will visit the Freud Museum, the Bethlem Museum of the Mind, the Langdon Down Museum of Learning Disability, the London Science Museum (the Science and Art of Medicine and Health Matters exhibitions) and the British Optical Association Museum – all in London.
 Students will also meet with and hear presentations from UK experts on disability at these museums as well as at University College London and the University of Oxford.
 The cost of these trips is CAD$385, paid to U of T for all fees and return bus transportation.